 In 2012 alone, the Federal Trade Commission received more than one million fraud-related complaints with losses totaling more than $1.4 billion.
 Federal and state laws offer consumer fraud protection by regulating the advertising, marketing and sale of consumer products and services.
 However, the federal agencies charged with preventing consumer fraud do not help individual consumers pursue their own damages.

-The consumer protection cases which our lawyers in Cleveland most frequently handle involve:
+The consumer protection cases which our law firm most frequently handles involve:

 Often, we pursue these cases as class action lawsuits.
-In cases where rectifying corporate fraud on an individual basis is too costly and time consuming for individual consumers, a class action lawsuit may enable similarly harmed consumers to group together and pursue recovery for their damages.
+In cases where rectifying corporate fraud on an individual basis is too costly and time consuming for individual consumers, a law firm could take on a class action lawsuit for many people to group together and pursue recovery for their damages.

 If you have a question about a potential case and would like to schedule a free consultation, we’ve available.
 We are happy to meet outside of regular office areas and at a convenient location for you if necessary.